pulumi/terraform-provider-aws/website/docs/r/storagegateway_gateway.html.markdown

 ## Argument Reference

 ~> **NOTE:** One of `activation_key` or `gateway_ip_address` must be provided for resource creation (gateway activation).
 Neither is required for resource import.
-If using `gateway_ip_address`, Terraform must be able to make an HTTP (port 80) GET request to the specified IP address from where it is running.
+If using `gateway_ip_address`, this provider must be able to make an HTTP (port 80) GET request to the specified IP address from where it is running.

 The following arguments are supported:

 * `gateway_name` - (Required) Name of the gateway.
 * `gateway_timezone` - (Required) Time zone for the gateway.
 The time zone is of the format "GMT", "GMT-hr:mm", or "GMT+hr:mm".
 For example, `GMT-4:00` indicates the time is 4 hours behind GMT.
 The time zone is used, for example, for scheduling snapshots and your gateway's maintenance schedule.
 * `activation_key` - (Optional) Gateway activation key during resource creation.
 Conflicts with `gateway_ip_address`.
 Additional information is available in the [Storage Gateway User Guide](https://docs.aws.amazon.com/storagegateway/latest/userguide/get-activation-key.html).
 * `gateway_ip_address` - (Optional) Gateway IP address to retrieve activation key during resource creation.
 Conflicts with `activation_key`.
-Gateway must be accessible on port 80 from where Terraform is running.
+Gateway must be accessible on port 80 from where this provider is running.
 Additional information is available in the [Storage Gateway User Guide](https://docs.aws.amazon.com/storagegateway/latest/userguide/get-activation-key.html).
 * `gateway_type` - (Optional) Type of the gateway.
 The default value is `STORED`.
 Valid values: `CACHED`, `FILE_S3`, `STORED`, `VTL`.
 * `cloudwatch_log_group_arn` - (Optional) The Amazon Resource Name (ARN) of the Amazon CloudWatch log group to use to monitor and log events in the gateway.
 * `media_changer_type` - (Optional) Type of medium changer to use for tape gateway.
-Terraform cannot detect drift of this argument.
+This provider cannot detect drift of this argument.
 Valid values: `STK-L700`, `AWS-Gateway-VTL`.
 * `smb_active_directory_settings` - (Optional) Nested argument with Active Directory domain join information for Server Message Block (SMB) file shares.
 Only valid for `FILE_S3` gateway type.
 Must be set before creating `ActiveDirectory` authentication SMB file shares.
 More details below.
 * `smb_guest_password` - (Optional) Guest password for Server Message Block (SMB) file shares.
 Only valid for `FILE_S3` gateway type.
 Must be set before creating `GuestAccess` authentication SMB file shares.
-Terraform can only detect drift of the existence of a guest password, not its actual value from the gateway.
-Terraform can however update the password with changing the argument.
+This provider can only detect drift of the existence of a guest password, not its actual value from the gateway.
+This provider can however update the password with changing the argument.
 * `tape_drive_type` - (Optional) Type of tape drive to use for tape gateway.
-Terraform cannot detect drift of this argument.
+This provider cannot detect drift of this argument.
 Valid values: `IBM-ULT3580-TD5`.
 * `tags` - (Optional) Key-value mapping of resource tags

 ### smb_active_directory_settings

 Information to join the gateway to an Active Directory domain for Server Message Block (SMB) file shares.

 ~> **NOTE** It is not possible to unconfigure this setting without recreating the gateway.
-Also, Terraform can only detect drift of the `domain_name` argument from the gateway.
+Also, this provider can only detect drift of the `domain_name` argument from the gateway.

 * `domain_name` - (Required) The name of the domain that you want the gateway to join.
 * `password` - (Required) The password of the user who has permission to add the gateway to the Active Directory domain.